rsksmart/RSKIPs/IPs/RSKIP690.md

 The taproot output key follows BIP341 with an empty merkle root, which is the single key case described by BIP86.

-A public key for which the BIP341 tweak fails cannot produce a taproot address.
-The request is refunded and rejected with `UNSUPPORTED_ADDRESS_TYPE`.
-This branch is not expected to be taken, but its outcome reaches the receipts trie, so it is specified.
+The BIP341 tweak can fail, and a public key for which it fails cannot produce a taproot address.
+That is the fourth case in the rejection order above.

 ### Rejection reason